ovh-ux/ng-tail-logs/CONTRIBUTING.md

 # Licensing for new files

-ovh-tail-logs is licensed under a BSD-3-Clause license.
+ng-tail-logs is licensed under a BSD-3-Clause license.
 Anything contributed to ng-tail-logs must be released under this license.

 When introducing a new file into the project, please make sure it has a